-- (a) The planting of a minimum of 1,000 one-yearold natural native species to the area per acre; - (b) Stabilization of exposed areas by establishing ground cover vegetation; - (c) Cluster planting of characteristic native species to the area, including oak, and such other trees as blackjack oak, bear oak, chestnut oak, black oak, maple, pine, pitch pine, or such other trees as are natural to the area, not limited to those listed herein, and such shrubs, including but not limited to black huckleberry, sheep cluding but not limited to black not limited not limit - m.
+- (a) The planting of a minimum of 1,000 one-yearold natural native species to the area per acre; - (b) Stabilization of exposed areas by establishing ground cover vegetation; - (c) Cluster planting of characteristic native species to the area, including oak, and such other trees as black-jack oak, bear oak, chestnut oak, black oak, maple, pine, pitch pine, or such other trees as are natural to the area, not limited to those listed herein, and such shrubs, including but not limited to black huckleberry, sheep laurel, and mountain laurel, at a spacing sufficient to ensure establishment of these species. - m.
 Existing resource extraction operations; procedure to obtain original permit pursuant to this subsection.
 Existing resource extraction operations shall be defined as: - 1.
 As contained in paragraph c.
 Definitions. - 2.
-Existing mining operations may continue for no more than 120 days following the adoption of this amendment to the Township Land Mining, Earth and Resource Extraction Operation Ordinance.\ - (a) The township solicitor shall immediately notify all existing mining operations of the requirements as established by this subsection to obtain a permit to continue their operation. - (b) However, after the termination of the 120 days from the effective date of this subsection, such mining operations shall cease unless a permit for the same is granted prior thereto in accordance with the provisions of this subsection. - (c) The committee can, by a majority vote, elect to grant an extension of up to 90 days to the 120 days provided in paragraph m, 2 (b) of this subsection if said comvided in paragraph m.
+Existing mining operations may continue for no more than 120 days following the adoption of this amendment to the Township Land Mining, Earth and Resource Extraction Operation Ordinance. - (a) The township solicitor shall immediately notify all existing mining operations of the requirements as established by this subsection to obtain a permit to continue their operation. - (b) However, after the termination of the 120 days from the effective date of this subsection, such mining operations shall cease unless a permit for the same is granted prior thereto in accordance with the provisions of this subsection. - (c) The committee can, by a majority vote, elect to grant an extension of up to 90 days to the 120 days provided in paragraph m, 2 (b) of this subsection if said committee finds that that time is necessary in order to protect the health, welfare and safety of township residents, and to aid and assist in a proper and complete review of the applicant's permit application.

-\Editor's Note: The amendment referred to herein pertaining to the mining, earth and resource extraction operations was adopted August 28, 1990 as Ordinance No. 266.
+[°]Editor's Note: The amendment referred to herein pertaining to the mining, earth and resource extraction operations was adopted August 28, 1990 as Ordinance No. 266.